 A good computer or a smartphone with a decent internet connection is required to place buy or sell orders.
-You can do it through a voice call by contacting your operator if your broker offers such service.
+You can do it through a voice call by contacting your operator if your broker offers such a service.

 Fundamental analysis of stocks requires Excel knowledge for valuing companies.
 So knowing some basics in Excel will be helpful.
 You can use your own computer or a friend’s device for this.

 You can perform the valuation on a rough paper or on the back of an envelope.
-It’s that much simple.
+It’s that simple.
 Making use of technology can make your process easy.

 I hate working with numbers, so I use excel at times during valuation.